Bring the artist to every moment of every day.

 Most of us, at one time or another, have had a favorite one.
 Regardless of the reason, maybe it was a gift, maybe it fit our hand perfectly, maybe it was the perfect weight, or color...whatever the reason...consider the difference in having your coffee or tea in your favorite mug compared to having to swig your morning cup from styrofoam in the break room at work.
 Same drink.
 Same time of day.
 But when we get to hold our favorite mug that simple event is elevated that much higher in our own mind.
 It's just more enjoyable.
 It's just better.

-Realize that these moments having nothing to do with money, or 'nice' things.
+Realize that these moments have nothing to do with money, or 'nice' things.
 It is about the composition of your life that makes you happy.
 Perhaps, right now, there is a ratty old concert t-shirt in your closet.
 It's faded, thread-bare, you bought it used from a thrift store during college, or stole it from a boyfriend.
 It's embarrassing to your family...but you LOVE it.
 It is more valuable to you than any high priced designer shirt you bought to wear to the office.
 Like a great work of art it elicits a response.
 You smile just knowing it is sitting in a pile of clean laundry waiting for you to arrive home and peel off your work clothes.
 You can't wait to put it on.
 You live in it all weekend.
 You value it.
 Revere it.
 Then begin to look around at the other pieces and parts of your life that contribute so significantly to the composition of the art that is your life.
 Find more of them.
-Then step back often, and look at it with a critical eye.
+Then step back often, and look at everything in your life with a critical eye.
 What does it need?
 Where can it be better?
 Does it live up to your intent?
 Is it working?
 Does it reflect what you are trying to say?
 Toss out the bits that don't work and try again.

 Ironically, when we were angsty teenagers with the least amount of control over our own days was probably the last time many of us fully curated our lives.
 We painted our bedrooms our favorite color.
 Plastered posters of our favorite actors or musicians all over the walls.
 We listened to our favorite songs over and over and over until they were the soundtracks of our lives.
 We bought clothes our parents didn't like.
 We were intimately involved in creating each and every aspect of our lives that we could control.
 The result is that most of us probably have incredible memories of those years.
 We can tell you what color our bedspread was when we were fourteen, but we can't tell you anything about the first three apartments we lived in after college.
 Why?
 Because we lost touch with what makes us...us.
 We stopped trying.